Sunshine Coast (British Columbia)

 The Sunshine Coast is a geographic subregion of the British Columbia Coast that generally comprises the regional districts of qathet and Sunshine Coast.

-While populous and frequently visited by tourists, the Sunshine Coast can be reached only by ferry (commonly BC Ferries) or by floatplane, as no access roads have been built around or across the fjords separating it from the rest of the province.
-It can also be reached via private or chartered aircraft using the Sechelt Aerodrome (CAP3).
+While populous and frequently visited by tourists, the Sunshine Coast can be reached only by ferry (BC Ferries) or by floatplane, as no access roads have been built around or across the fjords separating it from the rest of the province.
+It can also be reached via commercial aircraft (Pacific Coastal Airlines) using the Powell River Airport (CYPW) or private or chartered aircraft using the Sechelt Aerodrome (CAP3).

 Geography

 The Sunshine Coast is a subregion of the mainland coast of British Columbia.
-It is bound by Howe Sound to the southeast, Desolation Sound to the northwest, the Pacific Ranges to the northeast, and the Strait of Georgia to the southwest.
+It is bound by Howe Sound to the southeast, on the other side of which lies the Metro Vancouver Regional District.
+Continuing with bound areas, Desolation Sound is to the northwest, the Pacific Ranges are to the northeast, and the Strait of Georgia is to the southwest.
 The region is bisected by Jervis Inlet.
 The region features a coastal lowland that gradually transitions to steep-sided mountains as you move toward the northeast.

 The major islands of the Sunshine Coast include Anvil Island, Gambier Island, Goat Island, Hernando Island, Keats Island, Savary Island, and most of the Northern Gulf Islands.

 Ecology

 The Coast's wildlife includes cougars, black bears, wolves, marbled murrelet, orcas, great blue herons, seals, sea lions and bald eagles.
 There are also abundant tide pools with a variety of molluscs, sea anemones and fish.

-At certain times of the year, seal pups may be encountered on the local beaches.
-They should not be approached, as the mother may abandon them.
-All wildlife on the Coast should be viewed from a safe and respectful distance.